addok/addok/docs/config.md

     MIN_EDGE_NGRAMS = 3

+#### MAKE_LABELS (func)
+Function to override labels built for string comparison with query at scoring time.
+Takes a `result` object as argument and must return a list of strings.

+    MAKE_LABELS = lambda r: return [r.name + 'my custom thing']

 #### MATCH_THRESHOLD (float between 0 and 1)
 Min score used to consider a result may *match* the query.